|

 Musicians create sound on a bowed chordophone by drawing a bow across the strings.
 In Western music, string instruments played with a bow—a stick strung with horse hair—belong to the violin family and include the violin (soprano), viola (alto) cello (bass) and double bass.

-Rebab | Chordophone and ancestor of the violin | Metropolitan Museum of Art
+Rebab | Bowed chordophone and ancestor of the violin and erhu | Metropolitan Museum of Art

-Erhu (二胡)Although the rebab has faded from Western use, related instruments are popular in Asia and the Middle East.
-In China the rebab developed into an instrument called the erhu (二胡).
-Listen to the sound of the erhu: |
+Erhu | 二胡Although the rebab and rebec have faded from Western use, its relatives are widely popular in Asia and Northern Africa.
+In China, the rebab developed into an instrument known as the erhu (二胡). |

 The Great Race | The Hsu-nami | Modern Chinese erhu (二胡) music (4:40)